typedb/typedb-web/website/README.md

 ## Install dependencies

+### PNPM

+Check the `packageManager` entry in [package.json](./package.json) to find out the correct PNPM version.

+Generally speaking, it's OK to use a different minor/patch version to the specified one, but the major version should be the same.

+Installation instructions can be found at https://pnpm.io/installation.

 ### Angular CLI

 It's common practice to install Angular CLI globally, but local installation may be beneficial if you need to manage